Memory Management

 - Operating System: The operating system restricts some memory area for itself

-- Text: Portion of memory storing the code of our program; e.g.,
+- Text: Memory segment storing the code of our program; e.g.,

 main